omeka/omeka-s-enduser/docs/modules/scripto/scriptoPublicView.md

 On the public page view, this will display as a link.

-Once you have applied this block to a site, it also creates a link from the project to that Omeka S site.
+Once you have applied this block to a site, it also creates a link from the project to that Omeka S site *when accessed via the site, rather than a direct Scripto link*.
 When users browse the project, the name of the associated site is listed in the upper right hand corner of the browser window, near their user information; this serves as a link to the site.

 ![Top of a scripto project page with a red highlight over the link to the Omeka S site.](../modulesfiles/scripto-pageBlocklink.png)

 ## Public-side user dashboard
 From the public side, users have access to their dashboard, which givens them an overview of your Contributions and your Watchlist.

-Rcent Contributions (documents the user has edited) display as a list.
+Recent Contributions (documents the user has edited) display as a list.
 In each row, it will show the following information:

 - Document type (just “document” in most cases);
 - Document title, which is also a link to the document page, with the page number in parentheses after the title;